ipfabric/docs/confluence_export/VRFs_are_not_found_on_IOS-XR.md

 # VRFs are not found on IOS-XR

-To collect full VRF data on IOS-XR operating system, it is necessary to have enabled the MPSL package.
+To collect full VRF data on IOS-XR operating system, it is necessary to have enabled the MPLS package.
 Without it, the command **show vrf all detail** does not work and it is marked as invalid input.